Overview

 Aims and objectives

-1. To introduce samples of the variety and scope of a ncientLatin literature and their importance to later literary traditions.
+- To introduce samples of the variety and scope of ancientLatin literature and their importance to later literary traditions.

-Each paper, to be assessed as a 2-hour in-person examination, is divided into three Sections (A, B and C).
-Sections A and B both consist of two questions, each of which must be answered, featuring passages from the List A texts for critical discussion.
-Each answer is worth 25% of the marks available for the paper.
-Sections C contains a choice of essay questions, of which candidates should attempt one.
-This section is worth 50% of the marks available for the paper.
+Each paper, taken as a 2-hour in-person examination, is divided into three Sections (A, B and C).
+Sections A and B each contain a choice of passages from the List A texts: candidates are asked to discuss one passage.
+Section C contains a choice of essay questions, of which candidates should attempt one.

 Different prescriptions apply to different groups of candidates:

-• Non-intensive-Latin (Non-IL) candidates (i.e. those offering Paper B1) should attempt Sections A and C of Schedule D papers.
+- Non-intensive-Latin (non-IL) candidates (i.e. those offering Paper B1) should attempt Sections A and C. Each section is worth 50% of the marks available for the paper.

-• Intensive-Latin (IL) candidates (i.e. those offering Papers B2-3) should attempt Sections B and C of Schedule D papers.
+- Intensive-Latin (IL) candidates (i.e. those offering Papers B2-3) should attempt Sections B and C. Each section is worth 50% of the marks available for the paper.

 Unless otherwise stated, extracts from set texts presented in examinations will follow the prescribed editions listed below.